Antoine Sheppard – Chief of Police

-Deputy Chief Sheppard is a native of High Springs and was hired in 2001 as a Patrol Officer and was subsequently promoted to a Patrol Sergeant in 2004 with the High Springs Police Department.
-During his tenure as a Patrol Sergeant, Deputy Chief Sheppard was responsible for many administrative assignments such as the Training Unit, Reserve Officer Program, and Internal Affairs Investigation Unit.
+Chief Sheppard is a native of High Springs and veteran of the High Springs Police Department with a wealth of experience and knowledge.
+Chief Sheppard first joined the agency in May 2001 as a road patrol officer and was subsequently promoted to patrol sergeant and also served as a uniformed detective within the criminal investigation division.
+During his tenure as a Patrol Sergeant, Chief Sheppard was responsible for many administrative assignments such as the Training Unit, Reserve Officer Program, and Internal Affairs Investigation Unit.

-In January 2014, City Manager Edwin Booth appointed Deputy Chief Sheppard to serve as the Acting Chief of Police for a year until a permanent position for Police Chief was hired in February 2015 and later promoted him to the position of Executive Lieutenant in August of 2014.
+In January 2014, City Manager Edwin Booth appointed Chief Sheppard to serve as the Acting Chief of Police for a year until a permanent position for Police Chief was hired in February 2015 and later promoted him to the rank of Executive Lieutenant in August of 2014.

-Currently, Deputy Chief Sheppard is enrolled at Vincennes University, where he is pursuing his Bachelor of Arts Degree in Homeland Security.
-Deputy Chief Sheppard is a person of faith, committed to Integrity, and refuses to compromise his principles in any Manner
+Chief Sheppard is a person of faith, committed to integrity, and refuses to compromise his principles in any manner.